openstack-archive/wsme/doc/integrate.rst

     take care of calling the adequate decorators of the framework.

-    Generally this decorator is provided for frameworks that use object-dispatch controllers, like Pecan_ or Turbogears_.
+    Generally this decorator is provided for frameworks that use object-dispatch controllers, such as :ref:`adapter-pecan` and
+    :ref:`adapter-tg1`.

 ``@signature``
     This decorator only set the function signature and returns a function